This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Definitely on our bucket list of things to do in Oahu Hawaii when we return!
+Definitely on our bucket list of things to do in Oahu with kids when we return to the Hawaiian Islands!

 We still stopped in at the famous North Shore beaches including Sunset Beach, Pipeline, and Waimea Bay for a look on our drive around Oahu, with some decent waves still rolling in at Pipeline.

 12. Play at Duke Kahanamoku Lagoon